comit/sonoff-bridge/Sonoff-Pow.md

 ## ⚠️️Special Pow Attention   ⚠️️

-**Do not connect AC power and the serial connection at the same time** The Gnd connection of the Pow has a 50% chance of being connected to the life AC wire.
+**Do not connect AC power and the serial connection at the same time** The Gnd connection of the Pow has a 50% chance of being connected to the live AC wire.
 Connecting serial with your PC will fry your PC.

 **Also do not connect any additional sensors to serial pins until you are 100% sure.**
 It can at least destroy your Pow!